 After the Prophet’s death, Brigham Young was sealed to eight of the widows: Louisa Beaman, Emily Partridge, Zina Huntington, Eliza R. Snow, Maria Lawrence, Olive Frost, Mary Elizabeth Rollins, and Rhoda Richards.
 There are rumors Brigham may have also approached Fanny Alger and possibly Emma Smith.
 Heber C. Kimball was sealed to seven: Sylvia Sessions, Nancy Winchester, Sarah Lawrence, Martha McBride, Lucy Walker, Sara Ann Whitney, and Presendia Huntington.
 Nancy Marinda Johnson was married to Orson Hyde.
 Eliza Partridge married Amasa Lyman.

 Joseph F. Smith, who cataloged Joseph Smith’s wives, embraced the belief that his uncle, the Prophet, had no children with his plural wives.
 22

-The existence of nonsexual eternity only and even platonic time-and-eternity relationships could explain the disparity between the number of women both Brigham Young and Heber C. Kimball married and the fraction of them that bore children to the marriage.
-Brigham Young is credited with up to fifty-six wives, but he fathered children with only sixteen women.23 Similarly, Heber C. Kimball married forty-three wives, but had children with less than half of them.24
+The existence of nonsexual eternity-only and even platonic time-and-eternity relationships could explain the disparity between the number of women both Brigham Young and Heber C. Kimball married and the fraction of them that bore children to the marriage.
+Brigham Young is credited with up to fifty-six wives, but he fathered children with only sixteen of those women.23 Similarly, Heber C. Kimball married forty-three wives, but had children with less than half of them.24

 While these are still incredibly large numbers and sexual relations do not always result in pregnancy, this research suggests that being sealed as a wife to a man does not necessarily equate to having a connubial relationship with him.